Skip to main content

 • Access is scoped to the permissions of the DataDoe user who approved the connection.

-• To revoke access, go to DataDoe MCP Integrations (opens in a new tab) and/or remove the connector from Claude at any time.
+• To revoke access, go to DataDoe MCP Integrations (opens in a new tab) or remove the connector from Claude.

 Troubleshooting